deanyim0226/deanyim0226/README.md

 ### Hi 👋 I recently graduated from the University of California Irvine with a degree in Computer Science.
-I learned about fundamentals of programming languages, data strcuture and algorithm, and data management at UCI.
+I learned about fundamentals of programming languages, data strcuture and algorithm, web development, and data management at UCI.
 I am passionate about web development and learning new technologies.
-I have experience in developing ecommerce websites using mernstack, Spring boot, and MySQL.
+I have experience in developing ecommerce websites using mernstack, Spring boot, SQL, and React.js.

 You can also aadd me on LinkedIn [LinkedIn](https://www.linkedin.com/in/dean-yim-18853516a)